JKO for Landau: a variational particle method for homogeneous Landau equation: Numerical examples

+We compute $e_N$ over $J=10$ runs for each value of $N$, using different random seeds in each run to ensure independence.
+The right plot of Fig.~\ref{fig_eg1_macro_weak} shows the expected Monte Carlo convergence rate with respect to the particle number.

-Next, we compare the stability of the proposed JKO-based particle method with its counterpart, the score-based particle method, in the strongly collisional regime, characterized by a larger $C_\gamma = 5$.
+Next, we compare the stability of the proposed JKO-based particle method with its counterpart, the score-based particle method, in the strongly collisional regime, characterized by a larger $C_\gamma = 10$.
 In this setting, the solution converges to equilibrium more quickly, as evidenced by the rapid convergence of $K$ to 1 in \eqref{BKW}.
-To resolve this fast timescale, explicit schemes require a sufficiently small time step $\tau$.
-This is demonstrated in Fig.~\ref{fig_eg1_macro_strong}, where the score-based approach encounters instability even with a small time step $\tau = 0.01$, whereas the implicit JKO approach remains stable with a larger step $\tau = 0.1$.
-The explicit JKO approach performs somewhat in between: it is stable at $\tau = 0.01$, showing better stability than the score-based approach, but it becomes unstable with a larger step $\tau = 0.1$, demonstrating lower stability compared to its implicit counterpart.
+To resolve this fast timescale, explicit schemes require a sufficiently small time step $\Delta t$.
+This is demonstrated in Fig.~\ref{fig_eg1_macro_strong}, where the score-based approach encounters instability even with a small time step $\Delta t = 0.01$, whereas the JKO--3 approach with the RK4 solver remains stable at a much larger step $\Delta t = 0.1$.
+The JKO--1 approach with the FE solver performs somewhat in between: it is stable at $\Delta t = 0.01$, showing better stability than the score-based approach thanks to its built-in entropy dissipation, but it becomes unstable at $\Delta t = 0.1$, showing reduced stability relative to the JKO--3 approach due to the larger inner time discretization error.

-We further extend the comparison to the 3D case with strong collisions.
-We set $B=1$, collision strength $C_\gamma=3$, and the total number of particles to $N=30^3$, with time steps $\tau = 0.01$ or $0.1$.
-Fig. \ref{fig_eg2_macro_strong} again verifies the discrepancy in stability of the three methods, with the implicit JKO-based particle method being the most stable, followed by the explicit JKO-based particle method, and the score-based particle method with the least stability.
+We further extend the comparison to dimension $d=3$ with strong collisions.
+We set $D=1$, collision strength $C_\gamma=3$, and the total number of particles to $N=30^3$, with time steps $\Delta t = 0.01$ or $0.1$.
+Fig. \ref{fig_eg2_macro} again verifies the discrepancy in stability of the three methods, with the JKO--3 (RK4) method being the most stable, followed by the JKO--1 (FE) method, and the score-based particle method with the least stability.